arsscriptum/PowerShell.EncodeFile/README.md

 The function ```ConvertTo-HeaderBlock``` takes a file path, then:

-1. will get all the characters with encoding 'UTF8', and convert them to a byte array
+1. get all  the bytes from the file
+2. detect if the file is binary or text
+3. create a header including the file format and byte array size
-2. compress the byte array using GZIP
+4. compress the byte array, including header using GZIP
-3. convert the data to Base 64 for text representation
+5. convert the data to Base 64 for text representation
-4. split the data in similar subgroups to have a pretty header block
+6. split the data in similar subgroups to have a pretty header block

 All you need to do afterwards is to include that block of text whereever you want in the file of your choice.